 You Need Video and Audio Editing Tools

 As well as physical hardware, you’ll need some software to start making videos for your YouTube channel.

 Most obvious is a video editor.
 So many editing tools are available, for Windows, as well as for Linux, and for macOS.
 Check those links for the best options.
 However, you might not even need a third party tool.
 YouTube itself has a great video editor built in, which you should certainly take a look at.

 Meanwhile, if you want to add some studio-like polish to your fledgling YouTube channel, why not take a look at Showbox.com?
 This is a great online tool that lets you create stylish videos with slick presentation.
-We tried Showbox out in 2016 and found the results were very impressive.
+We found Showbox’s results impressive.
 It’s currently in beta, and at the time of writing, it’s free to use.

 There’s one other type of software you might need: an audio editor.
 While your video editor might have the necessary tidy up tools built in, this isn’t a feature you’ll find in all video editing suites.
 We suggest checking out a tool like Audacity, which is great for tidying up audio.
 If this doesn’t suit, don’t worry: alternatives are available!